Multiplicative Pacing Equilibria in Auction Markets: Relationship to Competitive Equilibrium

-It follows that every bidder winning part of an item has the highest paced bid on that item and the added bidder is always (possibly tied for) second.
-This means that the allocation and prices are consistent with the definition of pacing equilibrium. \end{proof}
+It follows that every buyer winning part of a good has the highest paced bid on that good and the added buyer is always (possibly tied for) second.
+This means that the allocation and prices are consistent with the definition of pacing equilibrium. \Halmos \end{proof}

+While Proposition~\ref{prop:ce_to_pacing} shows that every competitive equilibrium can be implemented by adding an additional price-setting buyer, this proposition also has another interesting interpretation: the price-setting buyer could also be implemented via reserve prices.
+Thus, any competitive equilibrium can be implemented by constructing an SPPE with reserve prices.